practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 _Specific requirements for subsystems can be documented at this stage_    <br>
 > a. steady power usage of 20W 1.7A at 12V (Maxxon AMax 32 236668 Graphite brushes, 20 Watt)[Estimated value, may change in future iterations] <br>
 > b. peak power usage of 69W 5.7A at 12V (when motor stalled)  [Estimated value, may change in future iterations] <br>
 > c.
-5V power for the Raspberry pis, typically 1A per Raspberry Pi but Max 2.5A; four raspberry pi connections, 1 connection for power to microcontroller monitoring chip. <br>
+5V power for the Raspberry pis, typically 1A per Raspberry Pi but Max 2.5A.

 ##### Interface Requirements